-You can also buy tickets by phone (503-228-1353), at our downtown Portland Ticket Office (909 SW Washington St), or at our Box Office at the hall starting 90 minutes before the concert.
+You can also buy tickets by phone (503-228-1353) or at our Box Office at the hall starting 90 minutes before the concert.

 Print-at-home tickets: Your tickets will arrive via email – all you have to do is print them out before the concert!
 If you have trouble finding your tickets, you can try checking your junk mail folder and adding PAH@orsymphony.org to your address book.
 Will call: Pick up your tickets at Smith Auditorium starting 90 minutes before the concert.
 Mail: Receive your tickets by mail if you order at least one week before the concert.